artificialsolutions/tie-api-example-twilio-ivr/README.md

 ### Setup a Twilio phone number
 1. Setup a free [Twilio](https://www.twilio.com/try-twilio) account, which comes with free credit money you can spend on buying a number.
 2. Go to the left pane menu and click the **Programmable Voice** phone icon, then from the submenu choose **Numbers** and click the **Get a number** button.
-3. Follow the instruction to obtain your phone number (the instruction may differ per region).
+3. Follow the instructions to obtain your phone number (the instructions may differ per region).
 4. Click on "Manage Numbers".
 5. Click your number so you can configure it.
 6. Under "Voice & Fax" -> "A call comes in" set the webhook to your `Webhook URL` you copied earlier.